Tennis Clubs in Michigan (Tournaments, Leagues, Clinics & Camps)

 College Tennis in Michigan

 Michigan is home to competitive collegiate tennis programs across the Big Ten, MAC, Horizon League, and NCAA Division II GLIAC.
-The University of Michigan Wolverines and Michigan State Spartans compete at the NCAA Division I Big Ten level, joined by regional programs that draw players from across the state's MHSAA high school pipeline and the Kalamazoo junior tournament tradition.
+The University of Michigan Wolverines and Michigan State Spartans lead the state's Division I representation — with Michigan's women's team winning four consecutive Big Ten championships (2023-2026) and MSU's men winning their first Big Ten regular-season title since 1967 in April 2026.
+They are joined by regional programs across the state drawing players from MHSAA high school tennis and the Kalamazoo junior tournament tradition.

 The High School Tennis Scene in Michigan